AliNikseresht/Security-Capability/README.md

-# Raika Comment Application
+# Comment Application

-The Raika Comment Application is a responsive, single-page application (SPA) I've developed using React.
+The Comment Application is a responsive, single-page application (SPA) I've developed using React.
 This application allows users to post comments, view a list of comments, and delete them.
 I've implemented a rate limiting feature to prevent spam and store all comments locally using `localStorage`.

 ## Project Setup